 About the Theme

-During the week of November 9–13, 2020 schools throughout the country will celebrate National School Psychology Week to highlight the important work school psychologists and other educators do to help all students thrive.
+During the week of November 8–12, 2021 schools throughout the country will celebrate National School Psychology Week to highlight the important work school psychologists do to help students thrive.

-Additionally, school psychologists and school staff may be empowered to move toward positive change in all areas of leadership in the counseling room, the classroom, the community and beyond.
-School psychologists can focus on improving the school culture, identifying systems-level change, or prioritizing specific areas of the NASP Practice Model, which has been updated as part of the 2020 NASP Standards.
+This week and every week, we encourage school psychologists and school staff to be empowered and shift toward positive change in all areas of leadership: in the counseling room, the classroom, the community and beyond.
+School psychologists can focus on improving culture, identifying systems-level change, and prioritizing advancing specific areas of the NASP Practice Model.

 Resources and messaging can be adapted to students and adults, different age groups and multiple contexts.
 The program involves a series of resources and suggested activities to help the school staff, students and parents use the theme to convey the variety of factors that contribute to thriving students and school communities.
 From sample newsletter articles to interactive classroom activities to advocacy tools to press releases, there are multiple ways to share your efforts to get In GEAR.

 Be sure to share your event with us through the SPAW feedback survey and tweet with the #SchoolPsychWeek hashtag.